odan/odan.github.io/_posts/2019-12-03-slim4-eloquent.md

 ## Introduction

-You can use a Laravel [Illuminate QueryBuilder](https://laravel.com/docs/master/queries) to connect your Slim 4 application to a database.
+You can use the [Illuminate Query Builder](https://laravel.com/docs/master/queries) from Laravel to connect your Slim 4 application to a database.

 Please note: This concept requires no Eloquent ORM.

 ## Installation

-To add Eloquent to your application, run:
+To add the Query Builder to your application, run:

 ```
 composer require illuminate/database